jguix/angularjs-FlightDashboard/README.md

 Notice how the success handler for getFlight() is passed the flight object.
 And the success handler for getForecast() is passed the weather object... both of which are published to the scope.

-The above implementation uses deep-nesting to create a sequential, cascading chain of three (3) asynchronous requests; requests to load the user's depature, flight information, and weather forecast.
+The above implementation uses deep-nesting to create a sequential, cascading chain of three (3) asynchronous requests; requests to load the user's departure, flight information, and weather forecast.

 >
 Note that the code shown above does NOT handle errors.
-And any nested rejections will not be propogated properly.
+And any nested rejections will not be propagated properly.

 ---